-You might assume your credit report is correct, up-to-date, and completely factual.
-This assumption, however, might lead you to overlook errors that are actually decreasing your score.
-Disputing these errors — either by following the official process for disputing errors on your own or employing a credit repair company to do so on your behalf — can boost your score.
-Click here to find the best credit repair companies: https://www.mercurynews.com/2022/04/08/the-7-best-credit-repair-companies-updated-2022/
+You might assume your credit report is correct, up-to-date, and factual.
+This assumption, however, might lead you to overlook errors that are decreasing your score.
+You can boost your score by following the official process for disputing errors on your own or employing a credit repair company to do so on your behalf.

-You may be wondering then whether it makes more sense to hire a credit repair company to dispute mistakes on your credit report or whether this is a task best undertaken on your own.
-Here’s more on how to decide whether you really need credit repair.
+You may wonder whether it makes more sense to hire a credit repair company to dispute mistakes on your credit report or whether this task was best undertaken on your own.
+Here’s more on how to decide whether you need credit repair.

 What Kinds of Errors Can Credit Reports Contain?

 Many Americans underestimate how many errors may be found on a credit report.
-When you consider that each person has three reports from three separate bureaus, it’s easier to see how there’s an even greater opportunity for error.
+Considering that each person has three reports from three separate bureaus, it’s easier to see how there’s an even more significant opportunity for error.

 Consumer Finance breaks down these errors into four main types: